-If a party introduces all or part of a writing or recorded statement, an adverse party may require the introduction, at that time, of any other part - or any other writing or recorded statement - that in fairness ought to be considered at the same time.
+If a party introduces all or part of a writing or recorded statement, an adverse party may require the introduction, at that time, of any other part - or any other statement - that in fairness ought to be considered at the same time.
+The adverse party may do so over a hearsay objection.